US wants to 'strengthen' Iran nuclear deal | DW | 22.02.2021

 At the same time, however, Tehran would go ahead with its plan to slash cooperation with the agency on Tuesday.
 This includes offering "less access'' to UN weapons inspectors.

-Rafael Grossi said with the new agreement the IAEA will be able to "retain the necessary degree of monitoring and verification work."
+With the new agreement, Director General Rafael Grossi said the IAEA would be able to "retain the necessary degree of monitoring and verification work."

-However, Foreign Minister Mohammad Javad Zarif warned Sunday that if the economic sanctions are not lifted, his nation would continue scaling back its commitments under the 2015 nuclear deal.
+Foreign Minister Mohammad Javad Zarif had warned Sunday that if the economic sanctions were not lifted, his nation would continue scaling back its commitments under the 2015 nuclear deal.

 "We are still in the partial phase," Zarif said.
 "We can be total."